Install and Configure Distributed Marketing

 - List features in the Distributed Marketing apps.

 - Configure account and system user authentication.

 You understand how Distributed Marketing and Journey Builder work together.
-You created your checklist and confirmed that you meet the requirements for rolling out Distributed Marketing.
+You reviewed the requirements and confirmed that you meet the requirements for rolling out Distributed Marketing.
 You can now install Distributed Marketing in Salesforce through a managed package.
 It’s super easy to install, and then you complete a few steps for your initial configuration.